 \subsection{Quality of Approximated Utility Ordering}

-The true global utility provides ordering of the weights or features at every time step.
 A high-quality approximation should give a similar ordering of weights or features.
 We use the ordinal correlation measure of Spearman to quantify the quality of our utility approximations.
-We start first by showing the correlation between different approximated weight utilities and the true utility.
-A network of a single hidden layer containing 50 units is used.
+We start by showing the correlation between different approximated weight utilities and the true utility.
+A network of a single hidden layer containing $50$ units is used.
 The network has five inputs and a single output.
 The target of an input vector is the sum of two inputs out of the five inputs.
 The inputs are sampled from $U[-0.5, 0.5]$.
 The weights are initialized by Kaiming initialization (He et al.\ 2015).
-SGD is used to optimize the parameters of the network to minimize the mean squared error with a total of 2000 samples, each is a batch of 32.
-At each time step, the Spearman correlation metric is calculated for first-order and second-order approximated weight utility against the random utility and the weight-magnitude utility.
+SGD is used to optimize the parameters of the network to minimize the mean squared error with a total of $2000$ samples.
+At each time step, the Spearman correlation metric is calculated for first-order and second-order approximated global weight utility against the random utility and the weight-magnitude utility.
 The Spearman correlation is measured per sample based on $5\times 50+50+50+1=351$ items coming from weights and biases.
-We report the global correlations between the true utility and approximated weight utilities in Fig.\ \ref{fig:global-weight-utility} and defer the layer-wise correlations to Appendix \ref{appendix:utility-additional}.
-We use Tanh activations here and report the results with ReLU and LeakyReLU in Appendix \ref{appendix:utility-additional}.
+We report the global correlations between the true utility and approximated weight utilities in Fig.\ \ref{fig:global-weight-utility} and defer the local correlations to Appendix \ref{appendix:utility-additional}.
+We use ReLU (Nair \& Hinton 2010) activations here and report the results with Tanh and LeakyReLU (Maas et al.\ 2013) in Appendix \ref{appendix:utility-additional}.

 The correlation is the highest for the second-order approximated utility during learning up to convergence.
 On the other hand, the first-order approximated utility becomes less correlated when the learner converges since the gradients become very small.
 The weight-magnitude utility shows a small correlation to the true utility.
 We use the random utility as a reference which maintains zero correlation with the true utility, as expected.